DiamondLightSource/pymalcolm/docs/arch/hierarchy.rst

 -----

 The Controller will provide all the configure/run/pause/retrace methods, and a number of hooks that Parts can hook into.
-For instance, the mirrored attributes use this hook to allow setting of that attribute during configure.
+For instance, the exported attributes use this hook to allow setting of that attribute during configure.
 As well as a hook for each state, the AreaDetectorController implementation of the RunnableDevice statemachine will define substate hooks for specific operations,